touchlane/Bootstrap-iOS/README.md

 Primarily it is designed to generate VIPER modules but it is quite easy to customize it for generation of any other classes.
 For our case we create a MVP template with Router, Interactor, Builder, Component and Contract.

+**Fastlane**

+[Fastlane](https://docs.fastlane.tools) is the easiest way to automate beta deployments and releases for your app.
+It handles all tedious tasks, like generating screenshots, dealing with code signing, and releasing your application.

 ## How to setup

 1. Clone this repository: